-Intel has not observed this erratum with any commercially available software Workaround: None identified.
+Intel has not observed this erratum with any commercially available software.

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF54.
-Shutdown Condition May Disable Non-Bootstrap Processors Problem: When a logical processor encounters an error resulting in shutdown or VMX-Abort, non-bootstrap processors in the package may be unexpectedly disabled.
+Shutdown Condition May Disable Non-Bootstrap Processors non-bootstrap processors in the package may be unexpectedly disabled.